farhanskamal/Elis/backend/README.md

 ## Database Schema

 The application uses PostgreSQL with the following main entities:
-- Users (librarians and volunteers)
+- Users (librarians and monitors)
 - Shifts and Shift Assignments
 - Tasks and Task Assignments/Statuses
-- Volunteer Logs
+- Monitor Logs
 - Magazines and Magazine Logs
 - Announcements
 - Period Definitions